hanezu/hanezu.github.io/_drafts/Getting-started-on-music-genre-recognition.md

 Probably as [this issue](https://github.com/axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation/issues/3) explained, I had the wrong version of TensorFlow installed.

 The version of Keras they used was 1.1.0 so the version of TensorFlow was probably very dated.
 The oldest one available for `pip install` was 0.12.0.
-I reinstalled but still not working.
+I reinstalled to that version but still not working.

-The error changed to
+However, the error changed to
 ```python
     x = tf.python.control_flow_ops.cond(tf.cast(_LEARNING_PHASE, 'bool'),
 AttributeError: 'module' object has no attribute 'control_flow_ops'
 ```

-This time [StackOverflow](https://stackoverflow.com/questions/40046619/keras-tensorflow-gives-the-error-no-attribute-control-flow-ops) told me to install TensorFlow version 0.10, but it is not possible to pip install it directly.
+This time I found out that [I need to install TensorFlow version 0.10](https://stackoverflow.com/questions/40046619/keras-tensorflow-gives-the-error-no-attribute-control-flow-ops), but it is not available through direct pip install.

 So I went to [TensorFlow 0.10 on GitHub](https://github.com/tensorflow/tensorflow/tree/r0.10) and followed the [pip installation instruction](https://github.com/tensorflow/tensorflow/blob/r0.10/tensorflow/g3doc/get_started/os_setup.md):